PKU-Alignment/align-anything/README.md

 - **Highly Modular Framework.** Its versatility stems from the abstraction of different algorithm types and well-designed APIs, allowing users to easily modify and customize the code for different tasks.
 - **Support for Various Model Fine-Tuning.** This framework includes fine-tuning capabilities for models such as LLaMA3.1, LLaVA, Gemma, Qwen, Baichuan, and others (see [Model Zoo](https://github.com/PKU-Alignment/align-anything/blob/main/Model-Zoo.md)).
 - **Support Fine-Tuning across Any Modality.** It supports fine-tuning alignments for different modality model, including LLMs, VLMs, and other modalities (see [Development Roadmap](#development-roadmap)).
-- **Support Different Alignment Methods.** The framework supports different alignment algorithms, including SFT, DPO, PPO, and others (see [Example](https://github.com/PKU-Alignment/align-anything/tree/main/examples)).
+- **Support Different Alignment Methods.** The framework supports different alignment algorithms, including SFT, DPO, PPO, and others.

 || <details><summary>prompt</summary>Small white toilet sitting in a small corner next to a wall.</details> | <details><summary>prompt</summary>A close up of a neatly made bed with two night stands</details>  | <details><summary>prompt</summary>A pizza is sitting on a plate at a restaurant.</details> |<details><summary>prompt</summary>A girl in a dress next to a piece of luggage and flowers.</details>|